 Susan Colbourn is a historian of post-1945 international affairs at Duke University, where she is associate director of the Program in American Grand Strategy and an associate research professor at the Sanford School of Public Policy.

-Colbourn is the author of Euromissiles: The Nuclear Weapons That Nearly Destroyed NATO, which came out with Cornell University Press in autumn 2022.
+Colbourn is the author of Euromissiles: The Nuclear Weapons That Nearly Destroyed NATO, released with Cornell University Press in autumn 2022.
 Currently, she is at work on a handful of projects dealing with NATO’s place in the international order, including a history of the alliance from its founding to the present.